AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Size**

-      The video's native size (width x height in pixels) will appear in the boxes next to Size (see above).
+      The video's native size (width x height in pixels) appear in the boxes next to Size (see above).
 Manually enter width and height dimensions here if you wish to override the video's native dimensions.
-Click **OK** to dismiss the dialog.
+Selecting **OK** dismisses the dialog.

 >[!NOTE]
 >